mytechnotalent/STM32F401_EEPROM_Driver/README.md

  * @brief   Enables the GPIOB peripheral by setting the corresponding RCC_AHB1ENR bit.
  *
  * @details This function enables the GPIOB peripheral by setting the corresponding
  *          RCC_AHB1ENR bit.
-It loads the address of the RCC_AHB1ENR register, retrieves
+It loads the addr of the RCC_AHB1ENR register, retrieves
  *          the current value of the register, sets the GPIOBEN bit, and stores the
  *          updated value back into the register.
  *